canonical/sqlair/README.md

  - Acts as an ORM
  - Optimise queries

-API docs can be found at [pkg.go.dev](https://pkg.go.dev/github.com/canonical/sqlair) and a complete demo can be found at [demo/demo.go](demo/demo.go).

-### Why?
+## Why?
 There are [many solutions](https://github.com/d-tsuji/awesome-go-orms) for using a database with Go.
 Most of these are ORMs that require learning a complex API which abstracts pure SQL.
-Others provide a light weight convenience layer on top of the default library[`database/sql`](https://pkg.go.dev/database/sql), however, these may be coupled to the `database/sql` query API and none of them are as full featured as SQLair.
+Others provide a light weight convenience layer on top of the default library[`database/sql`](https://pkg.go.dev/database/sql), however, these are often coupled to the `database/sql` query API and none of them are as full featured as SQLair.

 With `database/sql` reading rows into Go structs requires a lot of repetitive and redundant code: